Nettle Stings: How and Why They Happen

 When nettles are cooked the heat destroys the trichomes along with the chemicals they contain, making nettles to handle and eat.
 The heat from cooking causes the trichomes to burst and the chemicals are denatured and broken down.
 This process is known as hydrolysis.
 Soaking nettles in water before cooking can also remove some of the chemicals and reduce the stinging sensation.

-Nettle uses
+Nettle Uses

 It’s not all bad news when it comes to nettles, they have a long history of culinary and medicinal uses, which include: